Sleepy Air Canada pilot thought Venus was a plane

 The first officer, whose young children often interrupted his sleep at home, had napped for 75 minutes rather than the 40-minute maximum laid down by airline regulations.
 This meant he fell into a deep sleep and was disoriented when he woke up.

-The report is yet another problem for Canada’s largest airline, which has been facing prolonged labor unrest and flight cancellations.
+The report is yet another problem for Canada’s largest airline, which has been facing prolonged labour unrest and flight cancellations.

 Air Canada, expressing regret that passengers were injured, said it had taken steps to prevent a recurrence.